HOW-TO GUIDES

 Predrill the joists when installing the longer fasteners.

 When the deck is longer and needs to have two pieces of lumber to cover the total distance, a splice is going to be required.
 Where a splice is required, putting the splice in between two joists is preferred.
+Cut and place a piece of the joist material in between the two field joists and tight against the front rim joist.
+Fasten the block through the joists on either side.

 Step 1

-Start with a level and work from one edge of the deck to the other.
+Use a level to check for high spots along the middle of the deck.
 Place the level on at least three joists.
 If the level rocks up and down, then one of the joists is high.
 Mark that joist to show it as a high spot.
+Repeat this process down the entire deck.

 Step 2